 Chronic pain conditions are commonly associated with insomnia.
 Poor sleeping patterns and lack of sleep can exacerbate pain and impact quality of life.6

 What causes chronic back problems?

 It is not always possible to identify the cause of back pain.
 Although pain from a direct injury (such as a sprain or strain) or a medical condition (like a slipped disc or sciatica) may be easier to identify, chronic back problems can also result from lifestyle choices.

 People who lead inactive lives and have poor posture are more at risk of experiencing back pain due to prolonged strain on the back and spine.

-Source: Chiropractors’ Association of Australia (CAA)
+Source: Australian Chiropractors Association (CAA)